 - 1 teaspoon fine sea or kosher salt, more or less to your taste

 - 5 cups unsalted vegetable stock or water (or chicken stock / bone broth for non-vegan)

 - 1 can full-fat coconut milk (13.5 ounces)

 - Optional toppings: spinach wilted in ghee or coconut oil, crispy chickpeas, plain yogurt, Aleppo pepper, olive oil, squeeze lemon or lime juice

 - Heat the oil in a large soup pot or dutch oven set over medium heat.
 Add the onions, ginger, curry powder, and turmeric and cook, stirring frequently, until the onion is tender, 10-15 minutes.
 Add the garlic and cook for 1 minute until fragrant.

-- Add the carrots, potatoes, salt and stock.
+- Add the carrots, salt, and stock.
 Bring to a boil over high heat, then reduce the heat to medium and simmer, partially covered, until the vegetables are very tender, 25-30 minutes.
 Remove from the heat and add most of the coconut milk, reserving 1/4 cup for garnish.

 - Cool the soup slightly, then puree smooth with an immersion blender (or in batches in a blender or food processor).
-Add lime juice to taste, if using – it should brighten the flavors without standing out on its own – and more salt if needed (sourness magically diminishes saltiness, so you'll want to add more salt as you add more lime).
+Add more salt if needed.

-- Heat the soup gently, stirring, until it is steaming but not bubbling so as not to curdle the coconut milk, and taste again for balance and seasoning.
-Ladle hot soup into bowls, swirl in some of the reserved coconut milk, and garnish with cilantro leaves or spinach, if using.
+- Heat the soup gently, stirring, until it is steaming but not bubbling so as not to curdle the coconut milk.
+Serve bowls with your toppings of choice.

 - The soup keeps well, refrigerated, for up to 4 days.